Huà Tuó:introduction about his biography and legend,main books and academic thoughts.

 Brief Introduction

-Main works: 《青囊經》(Qing Nang Jing, or Blue-sac Canon),《枕中灸刺經》(Moxibustion and Acupuncture On Pillow Canon),《中藏經》(Zhong Zang Jing, or Central Treasury Canon)
+Main works: 《青囊經》(Qing Nang Jing, or the Blue-sac Canon),《枕中灸刺經》(Moxibustion and Acupuncture On Pillow Canon),《中藏經》(Zhong Zang Jing, or the Central Treasury Canon)

 Biography and legends: